ninasdesk/100-days-of-code/log.md

 ### Day 1: 20 August 2018

-**Today's Progress**: Worked through the JavaScript Basics course on Treehouse.
+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today is my first day learning about JavaScript, so I am on the beginner's course.
 I've learned a lot already and have even written some alert commands.
 I've also learned better ways to explain things (running/executing the program, syntaxt, etc.).

+### Day 2: 21 August 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I completed the first section of the 'JavaScript Basics' course on Treehouse.
+I learned the differences between a function, command, and statement and better understand what syntax means.
+I also learned about using the Javascript console.